JanethL/project-1-example/README.md

 }
 ```

-// Now that we have a collide() function we can use it within our key controls as a function that drops the player's block
+- keyboard Controls: set an event listener for whenever our arrows and and A & D keys are clicked
-//Keyboard Controls: Set an event listener for whenever our arrows and and Keys A& D are clicked
+- use the collide function within key controls to drop the player's block

 ```javascript